In this guide we’ll look at the best sledge hammers.

 This Silverline 656575 Fibreglass Sledge Hammer has a 7 lb forged steel powder-coated head a fibreglass shaft and a high grip rubber handle.

-This sledge hammer is easier to use than its heftier siblings but still packs a punch.
+This small sledge hammer is easier to use than its heftier siblings but still packs a punch.
 The forged steel powder-coated head is really tough and durable.
 It has precision ground striking faces and can take a lot of impact.

 The fibreglass handle does a great job of absorbing impact making this sledge hammer less arduous to use.
 The high grip handle feels secure and is nice and long so you can get a really good swing at things!

 This is an excellent mid-sized sledge hammer that is easy to use and offers great value for money.